bitrise-io/devcenter/_articles/en/steps-and-workflows/adding-removing-steps.md

 tag:
 - steps
 - workflows
-summary: 'Steps can be added or removed any time from the Workflow Editor: all it takes is a couple of clicks.
+description: 'Steps can be added or removed any time from the Workflow Editor: all it takes is a couple of clicks.
 You can add any Step to your workflow - there are absolutely no restrictions.'
 redirect_from: []